tamf/DNS-Resolver/README.md

 # DNS-Resolver
 Performs DNS lookup of a domain name into an IP address.
 Only resolves names to IPv4 addresses.
-Worked with project partner Sisi Guo.

 # Input